What TikTok Creator Agencies Won't Tell You Before You Sign

 Should I sign an exclusive contract with a TikTok creator agency?

-The question is not whether exclusivity can ever work — it is whether you have the performance protections to make it work in your favor.
-If you sign exclusively, ensure: performance minimums the agency must hit or you can exit, duration of 6-12 months maximum, and clear termination terms with no penalty for performance failures.
+If you sign exclusively, ensure: performance minimums the agency must hit or you can exit, duration of 6–12 months maximum, and clear termination terms with no penalty for performance failures.
+Exclusivity without performance protections benefits only the agency.

-You can build a creator career that generates consistent, growing income across multiple platforms, can you not?
+You can build a creator career that generates consistent, growing income across multiple platforms.
 The question is whether you navigate the agency landscape alone — or with a partner that has already built this at scale.

-Aruna Talent manages 60+ creators generating eight figures per year collectively, with $50M+ in total managed revenue and zero content leaks in 4+ years.
-We combine deep industry expertise, data-driven strategy, and hands-on execution to build creator careers that last.
-Visit arunatalent.com to see what real creator management looks like.
+Aruna Talent manages 60+ creators generating eight figures a year collectively, with $50M+ in total managed revenue and zero identity leaks in 4+ years.
+We combine deep industry expertise, data-driven strategy, and hands-on execution to build creator careers that compound.
+Apply to see what real creator management looks like →

 60+ creators · $50M+ total revenue